AMReX-Codes/amrex/CONTRIBUTING.md

 A Pull Request (PR) is the way to efficiently visualize the changes you made and to propose your new feature/improvement/fix to the WarpX project.
-Right after you pushed changes, a banner should appear on the [WarpX repo](https://github.com/ECP-WarpX/WarpX) with your `<branch_name>`.
+Right after you push changes, a banner should appear on the [WarpX repo](https://github.com/ECP-WarpX/WarpX) with your `<branch_name>`.
 - Click on the `compare & pull request` button to prepare your PR.
 - Change the PR destination from `master` to `dev`.